magento/architecture/design-documents/declarative-schema-database-compatibility.md

 ## Considerations

 `\Magento\Framework\DB\Adapter\AdapterInterface` has methods like `describeTable` which return raw values from database engine.
 This is leaky interface.
 We should have interfaces that return normalized data and are compatible with all databases.
 Methods that don't return normalized data need to be deprecated on `\Magento\Framework\DB\Adapter\AdapterInterface`.

+`engine` field in declarative schema need to be deprecated.